 Measure and Cut material (or position) with Precision and Accuracy!

-Measuring your exterior walls to ensure the accuracy of needed material for gutters, do it more than once is the rule of thumb!
-Afterward, make the cuts or interlock vertices of seams taking into account correct positioning.
-Do until gutters are installed in full.
+Measuring your exterior walls to ensure the accuracy of needed material for gutters, doing it more than once is a rule of thumb!
+Afterward, make the cuts or interlock vertices of seams considering correct positioning.
+Do until the gutters are installed in total.